 An Island Nation

-Great Britain is made up of England, Scotland and Wales - three countries on one island and several small islands.
-The United Kingdom (UK) combines Northern Ireland on the island of Ireland with England, Scotland and Wales.
-Britain is a small island but beyond its towns and cities is a breathtaking variety of countryside, from rugged mountains, deep forests and tranquil waterways to stunning beaches, cliffs and coastal paths.
+Great Britain refers to the island of England, Scotland, and Wales.
+While, the United Kingdom is England, Scotland, Wales, and Northern Ireland.
+Britain is a compact island but beyond its towns and cities is a breathtaking variety of countryside, from rugged mountains, deep forests and tranquil waterways to stunning beaches, cliffs and coastal paths.

 Great Britain was the dominant industrial and maritime power of the 19th century and played a leading role in developing parliamentary democracy and in advancing literature and science.